In June I took three weeks leave and travelled to the USA and Canada to visit friends who live in various cities.

-On arrival in San Francisco I was picked up by one of my best friends and as I was surprisingly awake we explored the small city area of Redwood City, pretended to be students at Stanford University and had dinner at the headquarters of Facebook where he works.
+On arrival in San Francisco I was picked up by one of my best friends and as I was surprisingly awake we explored the small city area of Redwood City, pretended to be students at Stanford University.

 The following morning, after a small sleep in we drove from Redwood City across the hills of the San Francisco Peninsula to Half Moon Bay.
 Joining Highway 1 we travelled, in the fog and the rain down the coast to Santa Cruz.